 If the recurring payment is still unsuccessful after the total number of attempts, the member's recurring payment profile (or subscription, in the case of Stripe) will be deleted, except for PayPal Payments Standard.
 For PayPal Payments Standard, an administrator can manually change or delete the recurring payment profile.
 (The recurring payment profile contains information about the recurring payments, including the regular payment period.
 Deleting the profile cancels the recurring payment.)

-Each unsuccessful payment attempt will be logged in the audit log.
+The profile deletion will be recorded in the audit log.

 An Recurring renewal failed email will be automatically sent to the member and the organization contact, unless you have disabled these emails from the Renewal policy tab.